dmerand/donald.merand.org/_posts/2020-11-16-working-on-anxiety.md

 smiling can help to relax. it even works if you're alone.

-tension will enter your awareness. allow your body to do what it needs to - don't fight tension with active relaxation.
+tension will enter your awareness. allow your body to do what it needs to - don't fight tension with active relaxation. instead keep breathing and see where the tension is guiding you - it's usually the opposite of where you are.

-allow the tension but don't stop breathing well. you might feel shaking. this is tension being released.
+allow the tension but don't stop breathing well. you might feel shaking. this is muscles vibrating from over-fatigue.

 feel gravity pulling your muscles down. be aware of your entire body.